EmilyHansenA/EmilyHansenA/README.md

 - :desktop_computer:    I'm a begginer Software Engineer and Game Developer.
 - :books:   21 year old and 2 second-year student of Software Engineer.
 - :video_game:  Love playing video games.
 Learning to create my own.
+(Take a look at my YouTube)
 - :volleyball:  I like to play volleyball.
 - :fire:    I'm a member of the RSO.
 - :rainbow:    Nice too meet you~